WeavePoint is made for Windows. There is no WeavePoint version for Mac OS, but you can still run WeavePoint on a Mac.

 The menu and dialogue text fonts may look slightly different from when you run WeavePoint under standard Windows.
 Text size will depend on your Mac's screen size and resolution.
-If you open PlayOnMac, then Configure/Wine/Graphics, there is a setting for Screen Resolution (DPI).
-If you increase this (I went from 96 to 130 with a Retina screen), menu and Help text will get larger.
+If you open PlayOnMac or CrossOver, then Configure/Wine/Graphics, there is a setting for Screen Resolution (DPI).
+If you increase this (I went from 96 to 120 with a Retina screen), menu and Help text will get larger.

 If you did not install font smoothing at installation, you can also do it by opening PlayOnMac, then click Configure and Install Components.

 If WeavePoint does not recognize your printer, you can use File/Export/Save as PNG-image, to save a hight quality image and then open the image in a standard Mac program to print it.
 Another workaround is to install a virtual PDF printer called PDFWriter on your Mac.
 Once installed you can print to PDFWriter and then open the resulting PDF file in the native Mac program Preview and then print it.